-Glenn Meier is the Gulf ADS-B Project Team Lead within the ATO Program Management Organization (PMO).
+Glenn Meier is the Gulf ADS-B Project Team Lead within the FAA Program Management Organization (PMO).

 In the recent past, it was impossible for controllers to track aircraft over the wide expanses of the Gulf of Mexico.
 Using traditional radar systems on the oil platforms was simply not feasible, but today’s satellite surveillance technology has provided the solution.